Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Experiments and Results

 Registration accuracy is usually evaluated by identifying matching pairs of landmarks annotated by the clinician in the \ac{roi}.
-We report the initial error between the volumes with a \ac{ga} ranging from 21 to 15 weeks and the one used for training (23 weeks); besides, we report the \ac{rms} error between the landmarks for the same volumes for the three registration approaches;
+We report the error between the volumes prior to registration with a \ac{ga} ranging from 21 to 25 weeks and the one used for training (23 weeks); besides, we report the \ac{rms} error between the landmarks in $mm$ and an intensity-based \ac{rms} score for the same volumes for the three registration methods;